-Appendix 1: Referee declaration form
+Appendix 1: Referee Declaration Form

-A downloadable version of th is form is available on our website.
+An editable Word version of this form is available for download on the Engineering New Zealand website.

 Name of applicant

-Membership number or date of birt h
+Membership number or date of k birth

 Referee details

 Name

 Job title

 Company name

 Email

 Relationship to applicant

+Referee declaration I

-of the applicant's work experied I understand that Engineering the applicant's evidence or my ne portfolio of evidence and, to the best of my knowledge, this is a true account ence.
-New Zealand may contact me directly if they have any questions regarding y verification of it. derstand and acknowledge that my report will be used and retained
+O I confirm that I have sighted of the applicant's work expe I the portfolio of evidence and, to the best of my knowledge, this is a true account erience.

+I understand that Engineering the applicant's evidence or ng New Zealand may contact me directly if they have any questions regarding my verification of it.

+understand and acknowledge that my report will be used and retained d for assessment purposes.

-Date
+Referee signature Date